-The algebraic area enclosed by a path is weighted by its {\it winding numbers}: if the path moves around a region in counterclockwise (positive) direction, its area counts as positive, otherwise negative; if the path winds around more than once, the area is counted with multiplicity.
-These regions inside the path are called winding sectors.
-In Figure 1 we give an explicit example of what is meant by algebraic area for a closed path of length ${\bf n}=36$.
-We see inside the path {various winding sectors with winding numbers +2,+1,0,-1,-1} and {various numbers of lattice cells per winding sectors: respectively 2,14,1,1,1}.
-The $0$-winding number inside the path arises from a superposition of a $+1$ and a $-1$ winding, { $+1-1=0$}.
-It does not contribute to the algebraic area.
-Taking into account the non $0$-winding sectors we end up with an algebraic area $A={ 2}\times { 2}+ { 1}\times { 14}+{ (-1)}\times { 2}=16$.
+The signed area enclosed by a {directed} walk is weighted by its {\it winding number}\/: If the walk moves around a region in a counterclockwise direction, its area counts as positive, otherwise it counts as negative; if the walk winds around more than once, the area is counted with multiplicity.
+These regions inside the walk are called winding sectors.